andreydolyaa/toka-recruitement-test-solution/README.md

 # toka-recruitement-test-solution
-in cmd `docker compose up` to run in a container
+`docker-compose up` to run in a container